-Extension as an institutional function started sometime in 1974 under the stewardship of Jose Lacson under the name, Extramural Studies and Extension Services (ESES).
-Its main program component was Rural Life Development, hence, the Institute of Rural Life Development (later renamed as Institute of Rural Life Technology or IRLT) which offered a four-year secondary agri-based program in 1975.
-Graduates of the program were encouraged to enter into the two-year vocational course which was also agri-based.
-This was in response to the government thrust of promoting agricultural development in the countryside.
-Two batches graduated under this program.
-The introduction of a trade-based secondary program in 1976 in addition to the agri-based secondary program shifted the focus of the IRLT to purely secondary instruction while extension was undertaken to meet the offering of short (10 hours) training programs in the various areas of expertise of the College which, for a while, Prof. Rizal V. Ganiban served as Director.
+Extension as an institutional function started sometime in 1974 under the stewardship of Jose Lacson under the name, Extramural Studies and extension Services (ESES).
+Its main program component was Rural Life Development, hence the Institute of Rural Life Development (later renamed as Institute of Rural Life Technology (IRLT) which offered a four-year secondary agri-based program in 1975.
+Graduates of the program were encouraged to enter into two-year vocational course which was also agri-based, a response to the government thrust of promoting agricultural development in the countryside under the directory of Prof. Rizal V. Ganiban.

-Retaining the name Extramural Studies and Extension Services, it was reestablished as a separate office directly under the office of the College President in 1983 with Prof. Adoracion Y. Nogoy as Director.
-Aside from offering non-formal education program which aimed at helping the out-of-school youth, continuing education and special projects aimed at enhancing the effectiveness of other sectors like the military was initiated.
-The office was also tasked to monitor the income generating projects of the College.
-Believing that extension is not only for outside clients, projects like success lessons for the faculty and staff was also initiated.
-The evaluation of faculty members was also placed and taken cared of by the Office.
+Then in 1983, it the ESES was reestablished as a separate office directly under the office of the College President with Professor Adoracion Y. Nogoy.
+It offered non-formal education program which aimed to help the out-of-school youth, continuing education and special projects in enhancing the effectiveness of other sectors.
+The office was also tasked to monitor income generating projects of the college.
+Believing that the extension is not only for the outside clients, projects like success lessons and evaluation for the faculty and staff were also initiated and taken care of by the office.

-When Dr. Ernesto Cosme was appointed as OIC President of Tarlac State University in 1992, the extension and research were merged into one under the directorship of Prof. Nogoy.
-When Dr. Alejandro Fernandez was appointed as the president of Tarlac State University, the directorship was turned over to Dr. Alfredo M. Conte after the retirement of Dr. Nogoy.
-In 1995, after the term of Dr. Fernandez, Dr. Rodolfo Baking took over the presidency of the university.
-He then separated the research from extension.
-The research was under the directorship of Dr. Victoria Gengania, while Dr. Conte continued his stewardship as Director of Extension.
+When Dr. Ernesto Cosme was appointed as the OIC President of Tarlac State University in 1992, the extension and research were merged into one under the dictatorship of Prof. Nogoy.
+When Dr. Alejandro Fernandez was appointed as the president of the university and the retirement of Dr. Nogoy happened, the dictatorship was turned over to Dr. Alfredo M. Conte.
+In 1995, Dr. Rodolfo Baking took over the presidency of the university, he separated the research from extension.
+The research was under the dictatorship of Dr. Victoria Gengania, while Dr. Conte continued his stewardship as the Director of Extension.
 This led to the designation of chairmen to take charge of the various functions and areas of concern and programs and also the designation of College Extension Coordinators whose main function is to serve as link between the University Extension Office to the various colleges.
-Volunteers from the Japanese Overseas Cooperation were also tapped to help in the extension activities of the University.
-Extension Initiatives were undertaken in collaboration with civic organizations, religious organizations and local government units.
-The granting of Level IIIA status to TSU under the leadership of President Dolores G. Matias, Dr. Gengania was appointed as Vice President for Planning, Research and Extension in 2002.
-When Dr. Gengania filed her 1-year Sabbatical leave starting June, 2005, Dr. Conte took over her position as OIC up to his retirement on March 6, 2006.
+Extension Initiative were undertaken collaboration with civic organizations, religious organizations and local government units.
+The granting of level of III A status of the university under the leadership of President Dolores G. Matias, Dr. Gengania was appointed as Vice President for Planning, Research and Extension in 2002.
+She filed her one-year Sabbatical leave starting June 2005 and Dr. Conte took over her position as OIC up to his retirement on March 6, 2006.

-His appointment as Vice President for Research, Extension and Development on February 16, 2008 led to the designation of Prof. Redemptor G. Toledano serving then as Cluster Chairman for Consultancy and Special Project, as Director of the UEO up to the present.
-The UEO, therefore, continued to undertake the following programs: Community Development Modeling Program which provides assistance in identifying the needs of a community and matching these with the capabilities of the institution; the Industry Development Extension Program which is aimed at providing services to small and medium enterprises in order to increase their productivity; the Institution-Public-Private Sector Partnership Program; the Extension Support Services Program and the Student Extension Experience Program.
+His appointment as the Vice President for Research, Extension and Development on February 16, 2008 led to designation of Prof. Redemptor G. Toledano, serving then as Cluster Chairman for Consultancy and Special Project, as the Director of UEO up to the present.
+The office was able to develop strategies and expanded the operations and services, particularly in line with the Community Development Modeling Program which provides assistance in identifying the needs of a community and matching these with the capabilities of the institution; the Industry Development Extension Program which is aimed at providing services to small and medium enterprises in order to increase their productivity; the Institution-Public-Private Sector Partnership program; the Extension Support Services Program and the Student Extension Experience Program.
 It was during the leadership of the latter that an effort to align the operation of the unit to ISO 9001:2008 was undertaken with the end-view of eventually being certified accordingly.
 Hence, the University Extension Manual was converted into the TSU Extension Services Guide under BOR Resolution No. 66 series of 2009 dated November 4, 2009.